 Stressful periods can act like trauma to the brain

 Given most of us today are already predisposed to this, all we need is to be exposed to a short intense period of stress, or a trauma e.g. a relationship breakup, or a difficult manager at work, and our already fragile brain then acts as if it has suffered an injury.
 It just doesn’t remember how to move easily through the brainwave states to get into the natural sleep brainwave state.
 The brain’s ability to shift between the brainwave states atrophies – like a muscle that is not used.
 If it then experiences a period of intense stress or trauma, this impact is intensified, and significant sleep challenges can result.

-But is it just about relaxing and meditating?
-Unfortunately not.
-The main reason meditating and relaxing can help with improving sleep is because it can increase our access to a slower brainwave state.
+Unfortunately, no. The main reason meditating and relaxing can help with improving sleep is because it can get us into a slower brainwave state.
 But here’s the thing: for people who have lost their brainwave flexibility, it is extremely difficult to get into the slower brainwave state required for meditation or other forms of relaxation to be helpful.
 This is why meditation simply isn’t effective for so many people – if they’re unable to switch off their racing mind, it will prevent them from being able to meditate and relax.

 But there is hope!
 Working with a skilled practitioner to restore your brainwave flexibility will re-establish your ability to effectively begin meditating or relaxing on your own.